 - Hold submerged in the ice water or under running water while peeling the shell.
 The water helps the shell to loosen and peel more easily.

 Once you have peeled the hard-boiled eggs, you are ready to go.
 Slice the eggs in half lengthwise.
 Gently remove the yolks and add them to a mixing bowl.
 Smash the yolks with a fork.
 Add the mayonnaise, mustard, pickle relish, salt, and pepper.
 Stir to mix thoroughly.
 You can also use a hand mixer to blend the ingredients.
 Taste the mixture.
 I often add a touch of honey if needed to balance the flavors.
 Pickle relish can vary in sweetness and some have a more vinegary bite.
 Either spoon or pipe the mixture into the egg whites.
 I like to garnish with a slice of sweet Gherkin and a dusting of paprika.
 Arrange on a platter to serve.

 These deviled eggs will be a great addition to your Memorial Day celebration but are also perfect anytime.
-If you make this recipe, please leave a comment below and tag me on Instagram @mycasualpantry so I can see your creation.

 - Red White and Blue Snack Board

 - Bacon Horseradish Dip

 - Chocolate Chip Mascarpone Dip

 Southern Style Deviled Eggs